HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 viewer = napari.Viewer()
 ```

-Then check if "mAIcrobe" appears under `Plugins` in the menu bar.
+In both cases the `napari` window should open, and you can check if the "mAIcrobe" plugin is listed under the `Plugins` menu.

 ## 🔥 First Analysis

-Let's perform your first bacterial cell analysis using the included sample data.
+Let's perform a quick bacterial cell analysis using the included sample data.
+For a more detailed walkthrough, refer to the [basic-workflow tutorial](../tutorials/basic-workflow.md).

 ### Step 1: Launch napari